Guide to Motor Vehicle Accident Compensation NSW.

 For example, if you’re rear-ended while waiting at traffic lights, and you’re injured to such an extent that you need hospital treatment and time off work to recover, you can make a motor vehicle accident compensation claim for your treatment, lost wages and home care if you need it.
 If your injuries are serious you can also claim additional lump sum compensation.

 Even if you’ve only suffered very minor injuries, you might still be able to claim vehicle accident compensation—it costs nothing to find out how much you can claim.
+For an estimate of your motor vehicle accident injury entitlements, you can use this compensation payout calculator.

 Which motor vehicle accidents can I claim for?